Fung Hak-on

-Fung Hak-on (born 12 September 1948 – 2 March 2016) was a Hong Kong actor.
+Fung Hak-on (12 September 1948 – 2 March 2016) was a Hong Kong actor.
 He appears in Hong Kong films since the 1960s until mid 2010s.

 Career

 In 1955, Fung became an actor in Hong Kong films.
 Fung first appeared in Seven Bodies, Eight Deaths and Nine Human Heads, a 1955 film directed by Fung Fung.

 Fung often plays the antagonist in films.
+In particularly he was often cast in prominent Shaw Brothers director Chang Cheh.
+He would showcase his villainous roles or hired as an extra in Chang's films such as Boxer from Shantung, Five Shaolin Masters, and Disciples of Shaolin.

+Following his departure from Shaw Brothers and moving to Golden Harvest company, Fung became one of the official Jackie Chan Stunt Team's second generation member all the way through the 80s, collaborating with Chan in films such as The Young Master, Dragon Lord, and Police Story.

 Fung was nominated for Best Action Choreography at the 2nd Hong Kong Film Awards in 1983 for his work in Dragon Lord with co-star Jackie Chan and stunt coordinator Corey Yuen Kwai.

 He portrayed Master Cheng in Ip Man 2 (2010) in his final years.

-His sister, Fung Bo-bo, is also an actress.
+His sisters, Fung Bo-bo and Alice Fung So-bor are also actresses.

 Death

 He died on 2 March 2016 from cancer.